 The Slaughter Memorial Library remains in its original building at 518 Jones Street in Forest.
 Mrs. Slaughter was a librarian, afterschool manager, adult and youth reading instructor, poet, playwriter and director (Forest Inspirational Choir and Slaughter Library patrons), and Shakespearean for ten years.
 She was also active in civic and educational activities, a member of the Forest Library Board, a life member of the NAACP and Girl Scouts, and was awarded the Forest Citizen of the Year and Governor's Office of Voluntary Citizen Participation Volunteer of the Year.
 She became the first Black Scott County Times columnist at the request of Sid Salter and began The Slaughter Library News.
 After passing in 1991, Attorney Constance became the columnist.

 Coach W.L.
 Slaughter and Mrs. Olivia Kelley Slaughter had daughters affectionately known as the Six Cees (Cheryl, Constance, Charlotte, Cynthia, Clarice, and Carolyn).
 The seeds planted by W.L. and O.K.
 Slaughter have manifested in their daughters.
 The Six Cees contribute to improving the lives of others.
-Dr. Cheryl S. Ellis is a retired professor in Tennessee; Attorney Constance Slaughter-Harvey is a retired judge and attorney in Mississippi; Charlotte S. Moman is a retired Library Branch manager in Mississippi; Alderwoman Cynthia S. Melton is an elected official in Forest, Mississippi; Dr. Clarice S. Bell is an educator in Georgia; and Carolyn is an educator in Ohio.
+Dr. Cheryl S. Ellis is a retired professor in Tennessee; Attorney Constance Slaughter-Harvey is a retired judge and attorney in Mississippi; Charlotte S. Moman is a retired Library Branch manager in Mississippi; Alderwoman Cynthia S. Melton is an elected official, Mississippi; Dr. Clarice S. Bell is an educator in Georgia; and Carolyn is an educator in Ohio.

 The seeds planted by the Slaughters continue to express W.L. and O.K.
 Slaughters' contributions through their grandchildren.
 Dr. Kelly Ellis is a professor in Illinois; the late Officer Richard Moman was a police officer in Mississippi; Attorney Teselyn Funches practices law in Mississippi; Dr. Heather Brown owns her orthodontist's office in Texas; Crystal McFarland manages Head Start Projects in Tennessee; Dr. Constance Burwell is executive director of a nonprofit in Mississippi; Attorney Jade Morgan practices law in Mississippi and Georgia; Attorney Jenny Booker owns her law practice in Texas, Illinois, and Mississippi; Unity Parker is an entrepreneur in Georgia; Zach Bell is a baseball and golf coach; Diamond is a social worker in Ohio; and Emerald is an artist in Ohio.